rednafi/rednafi.com/content/misc/ssh_saga.md

 3. Configure `sshd_config` for key-based authentication.
 4. Use `~/.ssh/config` to simplify connections.
 5. Verify the server's identity via `known_hosts`.
-6. Use `ssh-agent` for convenience.
+6. Use `ssh-agent` to avoid typing ssh pass on every invocation.

 ```txt
           ┌──────────────────────┐